Web Directions Conffab

 Since the arrival of Core Web Vitals, understanding and optimizing front end performance has never been more critical.

-So Ben Schwartz whose life revolves around performance will shed light on the current state of front end performance, focusing on central metrics and the latest developments in performance measurement and enhancement, particularly Core Web Vitals (CWV) with an emphasis on Interaction to Next Paint (INP) as the latest metric to watch.
+So Ben Schwarz whose life revolves around performance will shed light on the current state of front end performance, focusing on central metrics and the latest developments in performance measurement and enhancement, particularly Core Web Vitals (CWV) with an emphasis on Interaction to Next Paint (INP) as the latest metric to watch.

 Drawing on extensive data, Ben will identify common pitfalls in performance optimization efforts and provide actionable insights for teams to track, avoid, or rectify these issues, ensuring a seamless user experience.